Floreciendo!

-Floreciendo! is the seventh (7th) studio album by Puerto Rican singer Yolandita Monge.
+Floreciendo!
+(Blooming!) is the seventh (7th) studio album by Puerto Rican singer Yolandita Monge.
 It was released in 1975 on LP, 8-Track and Cassette format under her new label Coco Records.
 This album served as the first stepping stone for her success in the Latin American markets.
 With this recording contract, Monge joined the ranks of other major performers in Puerto Rico and in the latin market of the United States.
 The album was her first best selling release and features her first international radio hit, Cierra Los Ojos Y Juntos Recordemos, a song she still performs in her concerts.
 Another radio hit was Alguien A Quien Se Amó Demás.

 The album was re-issued in CD format in 1990 by Musical Productions and re-titled as Cierra Los Ojos Y Juntos Recordemos with a different cover picture.
 Such 1990 re-issue and the 1975 original release are both available as a digital downloads at iTunes and Amazon, as well as several hits songs also appear in various compilations of the singer available on such media platforms.
 Coco Records/Charly re-released the album in November 2020 as a digital download, also available at iTunes and Amazon.